apache/camel/examples/camel-example-spring-jms/README.txt

 The Server comes in two flavors:
 - Normal that acts as a JMS broker
-- As Normal plus an AOP aspect that does audit trails of the invocation of the business service and uses Camel for mediation of the storage of the audit message.
+- As normal plus an AOP aspect that does audit trails of the invocation of the business service and uses Camel for mediation of the storage of the audit message.

+And for the Client we have a total of three flavors:
+- Normal use the ProducerTemplate ala Spring Template style
+- Using Spring Remoting for powefull "Client doesnt know at all its a remote call"
+- And using the Message Endpoint pattern using the neutral Camel API

 For the latest & greatest documentation on how to use this example please see: http://cwiki.apache.org/CAMEL/tutorial-jmsremoting.html